open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/zipkin.md

 ### Status

-Span `Status` MUST be reported as a key-value pair in `tags` to Zipkin.
+Span `Status` MUST be reported as a key-value pair in `tags` to Zipkin, unless it is `UNSET`.
+In the latter case it MUST NOT be reported.

 The following table defines the OpenTelemetry `Status` to Zipkin `tags` mapping.